WE ARE NOMURA

 I was fascinated by the extraordinary atmosphere, and I would record the background music that played in the park and enjoy the atmosphere of being there even after I got home.
 Looking back, I think I may have been interested in creating entertainment spaces even back then."

-Influenced by his father, Yamada aspired to become an engineer who would create robots for theme parks, and studied mechanical engineering at university.
-However, learning about ``spatial concept design'' in a general education class was a turning point.
-Wanting to pursue a career in creating theme parks themselves, he went to another university and majored in environmental design.
-The place I chose to work after being recommended by my supervisor was NOMURA.
+Influenced by his father, Yamada aspired to be an engineer who would create robots for theme parks and studied mechanical engineering at university.
+However, a turning point came when he learned about spatial concept design in a liberal arts class.
+Wanting to pursue a career in creating theme parks, he went on to another university and majored in environmental design.
+At the recommendation of his professor, he chose to work at NOMURA, Ltd.

 After joining the company in 2002, the opportunity to realize the passion for entertainment spaces that I had cultivated up until then came along.
 At the end of his first year, Yamada was selected to be part of the production team for a haunted house attraction in Hokkaido.

-Yamada: ``I was involved in the entire process, not only concept design the space, props, and monster shapes, but also creating the script for the lighting, BGM, dialogue, etc., and turning it into concrete form.
+Yamada: "I was involved in every step of the process, not just concept design the space, props, and ghosts, but also writing the script for lighting, background music, and dialogue, and then giving it concrete form.

-I remember being present at the facility's opening, seeing the children come out in fear and crying, and feeling a positive response.
-At that time, there were very few concept design projects for entertainment spaces, but I decided to get involved in creating spaces that entertained people."
+I remember attending the opening of the facility and seeing the children coming out crying in fear, and feeling a definite sense of accomplishment.
+At the time, there were very few entertainment space concept design projects, but I decided to get involved in creating spaces that would entertain people."

 Another turning point for Yamada was in 2008, his seventh year in the business, when he was in charge of `` Takehiko Inoue's Last Manga Exhibition''.
 Despite facing the difficulties of creating a space based on manga, a lot of dedication was put into creating a space that exceeded fans' expectations.